Rebel cricket tours to South Africa: Arosa Sri Lanka, 1982–83

-West Indian tours, 1982–83 and 1983–84
+West Indies tours, 1982–83 and 1983–84

 The West Indian players were mainly talented understudies struggling to break into the great West Indian Test team of the period, or men past their prime as Test players.
 First-class cricketers in the West Indies were then poorly paid and the participants, many of whom had irregular or no employment in the off-season, received between US$100,000 and US$125,000 for the two tours.
 West Indies cricket was so strong that Clive Lloyd had little need for the likes of Lawrence Rowe, Collis King and Sylvester Clarke.
 Rowe has since stated that he and several other players were disillusioned with the West Indies Cricket Board for not selecting them despite good performances.

 The strength of Caribbean cricket was evidenced in the 'international' matches, where South Africa received their first real test.
 A fiercely contested four-week series in 1982–3 took 'unofficial internationals' to new heights, the Proteas winning the one-day series 4–2 while the 'Test' series was drawn 1–1.
 The dominant theme of the match-ups was West Indian fast bowling.
 Colin Croft was one of four World Cup winners in the party.
 Their pace battery, featuring Clarke, Croft, Stephenson, Bernard Julien and Ezra Moseley, considerably unsettled the Proteas batsmen, who were forced to wear helmets for the first time.

 The frantic first series, again organised in secret and conducted on the hoof, set up a fierce battle when the West Indians returned for a full tour the following season.
 Clarke was by now the dominant player on either side, claiming four five-wicket hauls in the 2–1 'Test' series win.
 The West Indian XI also won the one-day series 4–2, helped slightly by the Proteas weakening: Barry Richards and Vince van der Bijl retired in 1983, and Mike Procter, 36, played only a single 'one-day' international over both tours.
 Henry Fotheringham, Ken McEwan, Rupert Hanley, Dave Richardson and Mandy Yachad made their debuts for South Africa.
 Clive Rice was handed the captaincy for the 3rd and 4th "Tests" after the sacking of Peter Kirsten for the 'ODI' series defeat.
 Kirsten maintained his place in the team and top scored in the next match.
 Graham Gooch played against the West Indies team during both tours as a member of a South African provincial side.